 Our research provides insights into the development and evolution of animal weapons...

-We actively communicate the excitement of evolutionary biology to broad audiences through books and the popular press, contributing to public understanding of animal diversity and morphological evolution.
+We actively communicate the excitement and relevance of science, and in particular evolutionary biology, to broad audiences through documentary films, books, and the popular press, contributing to public understanding of animal diversity and morphological evolution (see Media and Outreach).